Three Questions to: Ricarda Rommerscheidt

 Why are you going on this fictional journey with Beethoven and us this year?

-Since I've been part of this project, I walk through the city with open eyes and ears again, looking for all traces of Beethoven - real ones from the past, art in his honor, up to 'Tineff' (knick-knacks in souvenir shops) with his 'logo' on it.
-I've made it my task to photograph everything about it.
+Since I have been involved in this project, I walk through the city again with open eyes and ears, looking for all traces of Beethoven - real ones from the past, art in his honor, to 'Tineff' (knick-knacks in souvenir shops) with his 'logo' on it.
+I have made it my task to photograph everything related to it.

-What excites me about this interdisciplinary art project is the search for aspects of Beethoven that we look at anew together, reflect on, that flow into our works and thus perhaps enable new, different, or current access to his work - to him himself - especially for people (like me) who are not so classical music-oriented.
+What excites me about this interdisciplinary art project is the search for aspects of Beethoven that we look at anew together, reflect upon, which flow into our works and thus perhaps enable new, different, or current access to his work - to him himself - especially for people (like me) who are not so classical music-affine.

 Have there been events in your life that were directly or indirectly related to Beethoven?